-A raspberry mocha latte is a rich combination of tartly sweet raspberry syrup and bittersweet dark chocolate sauce added steamed milk and a strongly-brewed coffee known as espresso.
-It is the perfect conclusion to any meal and the perfect start to conversation.
+A raspberry mocha latte is a rich combination of tartly sweet raspberry syrup, the bittersweet dark chocolate sauce added to steamed milk, and a strongly-brewed coffee known as espresso.
+It is the perfect conclusion to any meal and the perfect start to the conversation.

-If you are unfamiliar with making espresso drinks at home, it might take a bit of practice to get the hang of pulling the espresso shots and steaming the milk, but once you learn how to do these, you can learn how to make just about any of your coffeehouse favorites from home.
+If you are unfamiliar with making espresso drinks at home, it might take a bit of practice to get the hang of pulling the espresso shots and steaming the milk.
+Still, once you learn how to do these, you can learn how to make just about any of your coffeehouse favorites from home.

 Steaming the Milk and Choosing the Right Kind of Milk

 Have a stainless steel steaming pitcher with a reliable food thermometer ready.
 Next, pour about 10 ounces of milk into the pitcher.
 Standard lattes use two percent milk, but use any kind based on your preferences.